<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 Consistent patient monitoring is required to fully document the presence of various biomarkers in different individuals.
 Previously, this required either home doctor visits or having patients visit a clinic.

-Remote microsampling is a novel alternative that opens new pathways of care.
-It allows patients to take samples at home so scientists, doctors, researchers, and other healthcare professionals can easily monitor their health and wellness.
-The application of this smarter healthcare technology allows for unprecedented flexibility in monitoring.
-It's a huge improvement over traditional methods, making way for new innovations and cost savings and an improved patient and practitioner experience.
+Remote microsampling is a novel alternative that opens new pathways of care, including monitoring of vitamins.
+It allows patients to collect blood samples at home so research scientists, doctors and other healthcare professionals can easily monitor their health and wellness.

 Colored background graphic with the words, Discover How Your Peers Across Various Industries Have Successfully Implemented Microsampling.
 Access Our Technical Resource Library.